gbadev-org/tonc/content/pages/bitmaps.md

 ```

 <div class="note">
 <div class="nhgood">

-Forcing struct-alignment on devkitARM r19 is a Good Thing
+Forcing struct-alignment is a Good Thing
 </div>

-The rules for struct alignment have changed since devkitARM r19.
+The rules for `struct` alignment have changed since devkitARM r19.
 Instead of being always word-aligned, they are now aligned as well as their members will allow.
-If this means they're not necessarily word-aligned, then they will use `memcpy()` for struct-copies, which is slow for small structs, and may even be wrong (see [next section](#ssec-data-memcpy)).
-If you want to be able to do struct copies fast and safe, either force alignment or cast to other datatypes.
+If this means they're not necessarily word-aligned, then they will use `memcpy()` for `struct` copies, which is slow for small structs, and may even be wrong (see [next section](#ssec-data-memcpy)).
+If you want to be able to do `struct` copies fast and safe, either force alignment or cast to other datatypes.
 </div>

 ### Copying, memcpy() and sizeof {#ssec-data-memcpy}

 There are many different ways of copying data on this platform.
-Arrays, struct-copies, standard copiers like `memcpy()`, and GBA specific routines like `CpuFastSet()` and DMA.
+Arrays, `struct` copies, standard copiers like `memcpy()`, and GBA specific routines like `CpuFastSet()` and DMA.
 All of these have their own strengths and weaknesses.
 All of them can be affected by misalignment and the no-byte-write rule.
 I discuss some of them in the [txt_se2](text.html#ssec-demo-se2) demo.

 I've chosen to use `memcpy()` in the early demos for a number of reasons.
 The main one is that it is part of the standard C library, meaning that C programmers should already be familiar with it.
 Secondly, it is somewhat optimized (see the txt_se2 demo for details).
 However, there are two potential pitfalls with the routine.
 The first is data alignment (yes, *that* again).
 If *either* the source *or* the destination is not word-aligned, you're in trouble.
 Secondly, if the number of bytes is too small, you're in trouble too.